1. About ibuprofen for children

 In rare cases, it's possible for your child to have a serious allergic reaction (anaphylaxis) to ibuprofen.

-- they're wheezing
+- your child is wheezing

-- they have trouble breathing or talking
+- your child has trouble breathing or talking

 They could be having a serious allergic reaction and may need immediate treatment in hospital.